Kelly v Solari

 Kelly v Solari (1841) 9 M&W 54, 152 ER 24 is an early common law case, where the principle of unjust enrichment underpinned the decision of the court.

 Facts

-Mr Solari died.
+Mr. Solari died.
 His widow claimed under his life insurance policy as executrix.
-The insurers later found they were not in fact liable to pay because he had not paid a premium instalment.
+The insurers later found they were not in, fact, liable to pay because he had not paid a premium instalment.
 The policy had been marked lapsed, but the office had not checked.

 Judgment

 The Court of Exchequer held that the widow was bound to repay.
-Her lack of fault was irrelevant or that the insurers were careless.
+Her lack of fault was irrelevant, or the insurers were careless.